-Parks Victoria is introducing new boating and swimming zones to improve safety across Port Phillip and Western Port.
-The new boating and swimming zones will be introduced in stages with new aids to navigation and clear signage installed prior to each new zone coming into effect.
+Parks Victoria has established boating and swimming zones to improve safety across Port Phillip and Western Port.
+The boating and swimming zones have been introduced in stages since 2010.
+The zones are marked with aids to assist in navigation and clear signage installed.

-Boating and swimming zones are prepared under the Marine Act 1988 with the primary aim of providing a safe environment for water users.
+Boating and swimming zones are prepared under the Marine Safety Act 2010 with the primary aim of providing a safe environment for water users.
 They apply conditions of operation and prohibit incompatible uses for safety reasons.

-Parks Victoria (PV) as the Local Port Manager of Port Phillip and Western Port, jointly with Transport Safety Victoria (TSV) who oversee the management of recreational boating across Victoria, have reviewed the existing boating and swimming zones.
-This was to determine what zone types are required in each local area around Port Phillip and Western Port to allow safe access and use of the coast and waterways.
+Parks Victoria, as the Local Port Manager of Port Phillip and Western Port, jointly with Transport Safety Victoria who oversee the management of recreational boating across Victoria, reviewed the existing boating and swimming zones.
+The review was to determine what zone types are required in each local area around Port Phillip and Western Port to allow safe access and use of the coast and waterways.

-Following extensive community consultation a standard set of zones and criteria for applying them was devised.
-Parks Victoria has worked in partnership with Marine Safety Victoria and in consultation with the local community to apply these zones across Port Phillip and Western Port.
+Following extensive community consultation, a standard set of zones and criteria for application was devised.
+Parks Victoria has worked in partnership with Transport Safety Victoria and in consultation with the local community to apply these zones across Port Phillip and Western Port.

 The principles that have been applied during review of the recommendations are that the boating and swimming zones should be:

 - Easy to identify;